 Non-Contributory Credit (also known as Non-Contributory Service Credit) may be important to you, but only if you retire with less than 20 years of Contributory Credit and if you became a Participant before April 1, 1985.
-Non-Contributory Credit is Credit you may earn from any Teamster or Teamster -like employment you had before you became a Participant.
-You may earn Non-Contributory Credit if your employment was in one of these categories:
+More information on Non-Contributory Credit can be found in Appendix F.